U

 This is because many different factors can impact annual contract value, including company size, industry, and pricing model.

-That said, some estimates place the average annual contract value for a SaaS company between $5,000 and $30,000.
+That said, based on findings from the 2023 Customer Success Leadership Study, which surveyed more than 1,200 CS leaders, the average ACV of a SaaS company is between $25,000 to $99,999.
 Keep in mind that this is just a range: your company’s annual contract value could be higher or lower depending on the aforementioned factors.